-6-3.2.1 Controlled Lighting.
+6-3.2 Controlled Lighting.

 Controlled lighting is best used when it is necessary to limit the width of the lighted strip along the perimeter due to adjoining property.
 Care should be taken to minimize or eliminate silhouetting or illuminating security personnel on patrol.
-Use full cutoff or fully shielded luminaires mounted in the horizontal plane to reduce glare.
+Use fully shielded luminaires mounted in the horizontal plane to reduce glare.
 Figures 6-2 and 6-3 show different configurations of controlled lighting.